jonathanmdevelops/elliptic-curve-python/README.md

-# CSN11117
+# elliptic-curve-python
-Code for the Edinburgh Napier University eSecurity MSc module.
+Code for the Edinburgh Napier University eSecurity MSc module (CSN11117).

 ## Requirements
 Install Python 2.7 and the following `pip` modules: